How to explain passive investing to your loved ones this Christmas

 So in other words, why wouldn’t you try and explain the power of passive to those you love?

 After all, it’s a way of significantly cutting costs so you have more money to invest for growth.

 And it’s a way to regularly and consistently get positive returns on your investment, if you invest for the long-term.

-As Christmas is traditionally a time for sharing and a time for family, why not share valuable knowledge with your loved ones this year, and make them better off in 2017?
+As Christmas is traditionally a time for sharing and a time for family, why not share valuable knowledge about this international investment strategy with your loved ones this year, and make them better off in 2017?

 But I said I don’t want to be a financial bore Sam…